VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/CommonVendor/Rating.md

 # Rating ==~object~==

-The `rating` refers to the evaluation or assessment of a vendor based on customer reviews.
+This type refers to the evaluation or assessment of a vendor based on customer reviews.

 ## Fields